Fractional CFO & COO · Operations · Exit Readiness

 Phase 02 · Weeks 3–4

 We build your AI policy, define success metrics tied to P&L outcomes, and select the right tools for your specific use cases.
-This isn't a generic playbook — it's a strategy built around your operations, your team's capabilities, and your budget.
+The strategy is built around your operations, your team's capabilities, and your budget.
+No generic playbook.

 Deliverable: AI strategy document, governance policy, tool selection rationale